isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1841.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+MyDoc Telemedicine Solution - Package 1 (1 Doctor)

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Healthcare for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Teleconsultation(Video)

 ### Contact Information
-Company Name: MyDoc Private Limited<br>Web URL: www.my-doc.com<br>Contact Hotline: 8309 2948<br>Contact Email: Zoe.bergin@my-doc.com
+$1510.00

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.